rbaiju15/rishba15.github.io/internal-portfolio-links/parts-documentation.md

 </details>
 <details>
 <summary>The Part I Chose</summary>
 The controller I selected was the Alltrax SR48300.
 It is a high amperage controller that uses a PWM to control speed.
 It does not have an integrated H-Bridge to control motor direction, and relies on external circuitry to do so (we will discuss that later).
 I chose this controller because Alltrax has a long reputation of providing high-quality controllers.
 Another brand I considered was Kelly, but the support resources on their website lacked compared to Alltrax, and so I settled on Alltrax.
 The controller can handle a max amperage of 300 amps, well above my motor's rating.
 However, I chose not to select a regenerative braking option due to the excess cost.
-The main input to the controller are the battery and motor connections, a connection from the main contactor, and connections to the control circuit (throttle and switch).
+The main input to the controller are the battery and motor connections, a connection from the main contactor, and connections to the startup circuit (throttle and switch).
 Overall, I was happy with the quality and features of the Alltrax controller.
 </details>

 </details>